IIbitoye/NLP_RAG/README.md

 ## 5. Configure Environment Variables

-# The system requires an OpenAI API key to run.
+# The system requires an OpenAI API key to run!!

 Create a file named .env in the root directory